clouddueling/auto-migrate/README.md

 # Todo
  - Create example artisan tasks for Laravel 3 and 4
+ - Create a class that can generate a skeleton XML file for new tables
  - Support table engines changing from MyISAM to InnoDB
  - Create migrations for up and down
  - Add to Travis